Titan-C/conky-seamod/README.md

 # Modifying

-Alignment between rings and text is painfully brittle.
+Hardware such as number of CPU cores, the place to get temperatures and even the way in which network devices are named varies, so at least one or two modificaitons will likely be needed.
 Herewith, the most likely changes that are typically needed.

 Modify CPU rings in `seamod_rings.lua`'s `gauge` data structure list.
 * Change the number of 'cpu' items  match the output of the `nproc` command.
 Simply comment out or remove `cpu` items in the list.
 Default is 8 'CPU' instances (cores and hyper threads).